XarCraftCoding/C--/README.md

 This repository contains the source code of my new programming language called C--.
 It is called C-- because it's simple and coded in C++. 🔥

-This compiler is written in C++ but hopefully it will get to sub point where it can be self-hosted.
+This compiler is written in C++ but hopefully it will get to a point where it can be self-hosted.

 ## Building

-> Requires `nasm` and `ld` on sub Linux operating system or WSL (Windows Subsystem for Linux)
+> Requires `nasm` and `ld` on a Linux operating system or WSL (Windows Subsystem for Linux)

 ```bash
 git clone https://github.com/XarCraftCoding/C--